-- 3.12 The following key applications have been made/determined: - Erection of up to 95 dwellings with associated means of access, new footpath links, children's play area, areas of open space and landscaping east of Buckingham Road.
+3.11 The following key applications have been made/determined:

+- Erection of up to 95 dwellings with associated means of access, new footpath links, children's play area, areas of open space and landscaping east of Buckingham Road.
 Application refused 13 May 2016; appeal to go to public enquiry spring 2017.
-(AVDC planning reference 15/02671/AOP). - Erection of 60 dwellings with associated means of access off North End Road.
+(AVDC planning reference 15/02671/AOP) - Erection of 60 dwellings with associated means of access off North End Road.
 Application approved 17 June 2016.
-(AVDC planning reference 15/01490/AOP). - Erection of 12 dwellings adjacent to 34A North End Road.
+(AVDC planning reference 15/01490/AOP) - Erection of 12 dwellings adjacent to 34A North End Road.
 Awaiting decision.
-(AVDC planning reference 16/03311/AOP). - AVDC planning application 12/00552/APP for 14 dwellings on land adjacent to Addison Road (Molly's Field) is pending.
+(AVDC planning reference 16/03311/AOP) - AVDC planning application 12/00552/APP for 14 dwellings on land adjacent to Addison Road (Molly's Field) has been withdrawn and a new application 17/01010/AOP has been submitted in April 2017 for outline permission for a 110 home scheme with a convenience store and health facility (note: in line with Policy SC2 of the Neighbourhood Plan)